Praise for the work

 —Rebecca Kanner, author of Sinners and the Sea

 “The characters in Heather Fowler’s fiction are strange and magnificent, sad and strong, trapped and independent, adjusted and not.
 In other words, they are real.
 The sheer variety of stories in Elegantly Naked In My Sexy Mental Illness is striking and the pure athletic grace with which each is told is testament to Fowler’s willingness to stretch and experiment.
 This is an author with a voluminous bag of tools.
 She is daring and audacious in all the right ways.
 There is a delight to her surprises, her wonderments.
 Savor her titles, which, emblematic of her range, are pithy, mordant, cerebral, playful and ingenious: ‘Giant Balloon Animal Tragedies,’ ‘Good Country.
 People’ (with its conscious echoes of Flannery O’Connor, an author to whom Fowler can be favorably compared), ‘Speak to Me with Tenderness, Howard Sun.’
 Heather Fowler is adept at decoding the human predicament.
 One yarn begins, ‘Listen, I am telling you a story.’
 So you lean closer and, when you do, you can feel the author’s warm breath on your cheek.”

 —Corey Mesler, author of Diddy-Wah-Diddy: A Beale Street Suite

-PRAISE FOR PEOPLE WITH HOLES
+PEOPLE WITH HOLES